IDAES/idaes-pse/docs/property_models/general/pure/RPP.rst

    ":math:`T_{crit}`", "temperature_crit", "None", "Critical temperature"

 .. note::
-    This correlation is only valid at temperatrues **below** the critical temperture.
+    This correlation is only valid at temperatures **below** the critical temperature.
 Above this point, there is no real solution to the equation.